When is a Permit Required?

 - Upon receipt of the completed application, the Office of Special Events staff forwards a department review sheet to various city departments for final review and approval.

 - Depending on the type of event, the applicant may be required to obtain additional permits or licenses.
-Contact information for other permitting agencies is available here.
+Contact information for other permitting agencies is available in the Resource Guide.